 I’ve been fortunate that my work has allowed me to continue to travel.
-It has taken me across the country and the world to England, Scotland, France, Italy, Spain, Greece, Israel, Sweden, Russia, China, India, Malaysia, Cambodia, Philippines, Vietnam, Singapore, Japan, South Korea, Mexico, Ecuador, Peru, Colombia, Haiti and Tahiti.
+It has taken me across the country and the world to England, Scotland, France, Italy, Spain, Greece, Israel, Sweden, Russia, China, India, Malaysia, Cambodia, Philippines, Vietnam, Singapore, Japan, South Korea, Mexico, Ecuador, Peru, Colombia, Haiti, Tahiti, The Congo and Tanzania.

 You can learn more about my work and some of the projects I’ve worked on here: